 - Best Overall Radar Detector: Escort Redline Ex

-“Much like with the R7 that we started this review list with, this is an excellent choice for customers who are willing to pay more for a superior product.”
+“Much like with the R7 that we started this review list with, this is an excellent choice if you are willing to pay more for a first-rate detector.”

 - Best Detection Range: Uniden R3

-“Despite being relatively cheap, the R3 can still perform a lot of the tasks that you’d only expect to find in a high-end model.”
+“Despite being relatively cheap and budget-friendly, the R3 can still perform a lot of the tasks that you’d only expect in a high-end model.”

 - Runner-Up, Best Overall: Uniden R7

-“The Uniden R7 is one of the best options for customers that want something with high performance and don’t mind paying a little bit more money for it.”
+“The Uniden R7 is one of the best options for customers that want something with high-level performance and don’t mind paying more dollars for it.”

 - Third Best: Escort Max 360C

-“The Escort Max 360c is the successor to Escort’s popular Max 360 radar detector, and the most notable improvement over the previous one is that this one is capable of connecting to wifi.”
+“The Escort 360c is the successor to one of the most popular radar detectors on the market by Escort, the Max 360, and the most notable improvement over the original previous one is that this one is capable of connecting to wifi.”

 - Best Value for the money: Escort Max 360

-“While this radar detector does away with the wifi that makes its upgraded counterpart more convenient, it’s also a lot more affordable.”
+“While this radar detector does away with wifi connectivity that makes its upgraded counterpart more convenient, it is also a lot more affordable.”

 - Runner-up, Best Detection Range: Valentine One

-“All of this detector’s internal components are modern, and it offers performance which can rival some of the best ones on the market, but it still features a relatively classic design.”
+“All of this detector’s components are modern, and it offers excellent all-around performance which can rival some of the best detectors on the market, but it still features a relatively classic design.”